 Choosing a phone plan, in general, is no small feat, but choosing a prepaid phone plan for seniors can get even trickier.
 We compared prepaid plans from regular and senior-friendly companies alike, narrowing down our top picks for you.

 How did we do it?
 From pricing and discounts to contracts and medical alert features, we combed through the best prepaid phone plans out there to find the best choices for seniors.
-This is a list of our most important criteria:
+Below is a list of our most important criteria.

 Best Prepaid Phone Plans for Seniors